bluegrass banjo for beginners

 A. Twist the fingerpicks slightly on your fingers so they make a slight angle on your fingertips.
 The angle of attack on the string will be flat as a result:

-Also, to reduce the scraping noise from the metal fingerpicks, it's a good idea to keep the pick surface free of dirt buildup, so a quick rub against a piece of leather, like your banjo strap, will do the job.
-Also, keep the strings free of dirt buildup.
-This is done by running a piece of chamois (soft leather) along the strings every hour or two of playing time.
-Grab and surround the string with the leather and run it up and down the length of the string.
+Also, to reduce the scraping noise from the metal fingerpicks, it's a good idea to keep the pick surface free of dirt buildup, so a quick rub up and down the string with a cloth or soft piece of leather, like a piece of chamois(soft leather), will do the job. .
+Grab and surround the string with the chamois and run it up and down the length of the string.
 Cleaning and drying them every time you play will help them last much longer.
 Old, dirty, rusty strings will be almost impossible to tune.
 I don't think you need to buy a special lubricant for your strings.
-Just keep them clean and free of oxidation buildup(rust) by running them down with a clean dry soft leather cloth(chamois) or something similar.
+Just keep them clean and free of oxidation and dirt.

 Question: My plastic thumbpick makes a scraping noise on the strings....

 Answer...How I deal with the dreadful thumbpick "pick-scrape" problem: Using a plier to hold the pick, I heat only the tip of the flat edge of the pick in boiling water for about 10 seconds and then using the plier, put a little twist in it so as to allow the flat edge of the pick to strike the string in a flat and flush manner, not on an angle........
 Pick scrape, BE GONE!!!
+Also try greasing up the edge of the blade of the pick with some lip balm.
+I have found this works really well to eliminate the scraping noise.

 Hit Counter